 Dr. Chowdhury currently runs Parity Consulting, Parity Responsible Innovation Fund, and is a Responsible AI Fellow at the Berkman Klein Center for Internet & Society at Harvard University.
-She is also a Research Affiliate at the Minderoo Center for Democracy and Technology at Cambridge University and a visiting researcher at the NYU Tandon School of Engineering.
+She is also a Research Affiliate at the Minderoo Center for Democracy and Technology at Cambridge University.

 Dr. Chowdhury is dedicated to cultivating and growing the next wave of technology-forward companies enabling the responsible use of emerging technologies.
 She is a General Partner (and founder) of the Parity Responsible Innovation venture capital fund.
 She also serves as a mentor for the Creative Destruction Lab and as a board member of Startups and Society.

 Dr. Chowdhury is deeply engaged in AI global policy, serving as a board member of the UK Center for Data Ethics and Innovation, and on UNESCO’s Broadband Commission for Sustainable Development.
-She has helped shape policy - as advisor to the UK House of Lords Parliamentary group on AI, in her testimony to the FTC, New York City Algorithmic Commission, the UN, OECD, Partnership on AI, and other global AI and ethics organizations.
+She has helped shape policy - as advisor to the UK House of Lords Parliamentary group on AI, in her testimony to the Congress, the FTC, New York City Algorithmic Commission, as well as her engagement with the UN, OECD, Partnership on AI, and other global AI and ethics organizations.

 She serves on multiple boards, including Oxford University’s Commission on AI and Governance, the UK’s Center for Data Ethics and Governance, AI4All, a group dedicated to drawing underrepresented groups into STEM, the SSRC’s Just Tech Advisory Group, the University of Virginia’s Data Science Program, and Patterns, a data science journal by the publishers of Cell.

-Rumman has been featured in international media, including the Wall Street Journal, New York Times, Financial Times, Harvard Business Review, NPR, MIT Sloan Magazine, MIT Technology Review, BBC, Axios, Cheddar TV, CRN, The Verge, Fast Company, Quartz, Corrierre Della Serra, Optio, Australian Broadcasting Channel and Nikkei Business Times.
+Rumman has been featured in international media, including the Wall Street Journal, New York Times, Financial Times, Foreign Policy, CNN, Harvard Business Review, NPR, MIT Sloan Magazine, MIT Technology Review, BBC, Axios, Cheddar TV, CRN, The Verge, Fast Company, Quartz, Corrierre Della Serra, Optio, Australian Broadcasting Channel and Nikkei Business Times.

-She was named one of BBC’s 100 Women, recognized as one of the Bay Area’s top 40 under 40, and a member of the British Royal Society of the Arts (RSA).
-She has also been named by Forbes as one of Five Who are Shaping AI.
+She was named one of BBC’s 100 Women, Time's 100 in AI, Fortune's 13 building AI, Forbes Five Who are Shaping AI, recognized as one of the Bay Area’s top 40 under 40, and a member of the British Royal Society of the Arts (RSA).

 Dr. Chowdhury holds two undergraduate degrees from MIT, a master's degree in Quantitative Methods of the Social Sciences from Columbia University, and a doctorate in political science from the University of California, San Diego.